 Option Description Create New Click Create New to define a new WAN interface.
 You can define the port type as VLAN or AGGREGATE .
 When the port type is AGGREGATE , you must save the WAN configuration, and then open it for editing to add interface members.
-See also Creating new WAN settings on page 58.
-Extender Available when Running on Cloud is toggled off on the General tab of the profile.
-Click Extender to configure FortiExtender as a WAN port for FortiGate.
-See also Creating profiles with FortiExtender WAN ports on page 54.
+See also Creating new WAN settings on page 45.
 Interface Displays the interface name.
 Interface Members Displays the interface members for an aggregate interface.
 Vlan Displays whether VLAN is used.
 ISP Link Displays the name of the ISP link.
 WAN Type Displays the type of WAN used.
 Private Wire Displays whether a private wire is used.
 Mode Displays the mode used by the interface.
 Enable Indicates whether the interface is enabled.
 Access Displays the types of access to allowed for the interface.
 Update Click the Update icon to edit the settings.